DB Vertrieb GmbH Charge on Credit Card – What Is It?

 The most common explanation is a ticket purchased for travel on Deutsche Bahn or another transportation provider whose tickets are distributed through DB Vertrieb.

-Search your email for terms such as:
+Search your email for:

 • Deutsche Bahn